IgnacioRubio/asturias-weather-bot-sender/README.md

-# Asturias Time Bot Sender
+# Asturias Weather Bot Sender

-Service to send information about time in Asturias.
+Service to send information about Weather in Asturias.